teambit/bit/docs/getting-started.md

 `bit modify @scopy/is-string`

 The component is also in the staging area as you can see by typing `bit status`.

 When you'll commit it, the version will increment itself.

 2\.
-Make some changes. you can also copy and paste the following code.
+Open the impl.jd file and make some changes. you can also copy and paste the following code.

+`open ./inline_components/global/is-string/impl.js`

 <pre>
   <code class="js language-js">